The Age of Transparency – ESG Reporting on Waste

 In response to emerging climate and ESG disclosure gaps, the Securities and Exchange Commission (SEC) has developed a 22-person task force to monitor non-financial data disclosures.
 Transparency as a business asset is on the rise.
 Accurate and verifiable reporting is of growing importance.
 Business risks and opportunities must be easy to assess and reliable.
 A company’s carbon footprint will increasingly require precise assessment of waste.
 Inaccuracy in reporting these metrics will be considered gross misconduct as they mislead investors.
 The proactive approach for media companies is to begin tracking and reporting data on initial waste metrics.

-Metrics used in current ESG reporting, per the World Economic Forum, include:
+Some metrics used in current ESG reporting include:

 • Single-use plastic disposal